lenkakt/zephyr-os-labs/config/README.md

 ```

 Note: the -p always here is essential, you need to rebuild everything because you have changed the target board.

+Check which board the build actually used.
+Did the BOARD environment variable
+win over the `set(BOARD qemu_x86)` still sitting in CMakeLists.txt from TASK2.2,
+or did CMakeLists.txt win instead?
+Either result teaches you something about
+where CMake variables come from - try to explain what you observed.

+## Putting it all together

+You've now set the same kind of option (which board to build for, or what
+the boot banner says) through four different mechanisms: editing prj.conf
+directly, using menuconfig/guiconfig, a CMakeLists.txt `set()`, and a
+command-line `-D` or environment variable.
+They don't all win equally - each
+task asked you to check which one overrides which.
+Based on what you
+observed, try to write down the full priority order, from the setting that
+gets overridden most easily to the one that wins no matter what else is
+configured.